-Even though cannabis and marijuana are now legal in Canada for recreational use, there are certain places and areas in which smoking it is inappropriate as it can be harmful to others.
-This is especially true when it comes to pets because cannabis and marijuana are harmful for dogs and will have negative effects, particularly when dogs ingest it accidentally.
+Even though cannabis and marijuana are now legal in Canada for recreational use, there are certain places and areas in which smoking is inappropriate as it can be harmful to others.
+This is especially true when it comes to pets because cannabis and marijuana are harmful to dogs and will have negative effects, particularly when dogs ingest it accidentally.

 CBD comes from the marijuana plant but barely contains any traces of THC, which is the compound that causes a person to become high and elicits those effects.
 While CBD oil is being used to help treat different conditions in people, it is not something that should be given to your pet, unless you have been specifically told to do so by a reputable vet.
 Many people view CBD oil as a natural medicine that helps significantly with anxiety as well as inflammatory conditions, but it may not have the same positive impact in dogs and clinical trials do not exist, which is why it should only be administered if you have been instructed to do so by your veterinarian.

 Marijuana, on the other hand, does contain THC, which is why it can be very dangerous for your dog if they were to ingest it.
 Serious side effects can occur and while the chances of it being fatal are very low, it is something you want to avoid, which is why it is important to understand the effects and symptoms of THC in dogs so you can recognize them and react right away.

 If your dog were to ingest marijuana, they may experience depression, vomiting, increased urination, loss of coordination, and tremors, all of which are common side effects.
 If you see your dog ingesting marijuana, a veterinarian can induce vomiting if the incident occurred within the last hour or two, but many dogs start absorbing it very quickly, so inducing vomiting may not help to retrieve the marijuana in any form.